A Multi-Stage Process

 Except for the friendships and community we may form as part of the community-building and exploration process, if the effort does not succeed, no Member should expect to receive any refund or other benefit from their payment to become an Explorer or Member in Flagstaff Cohousing.

-We’ve identified seven steps to help families and individuals who are interested in cohousing determine whether they wish to make an eventual commitment.
+We’ve identified several steps to help families and individuals who are interested in cohousing determine whether they wish to make an eventual commitment.

 1. Gathering Information